fpcorso/data-blog/content/2022-11-25-group-concat.md

 | My Survey        | Test Question,Another Fake Question                                                   |

-## Example Using GROUP_CONCAT In Subquery With JOIN
+## Example Using GROUP_CONCAT in a Subquery With JOIN

 While this works well for a lot of use cases already, you will often have a many-to-many relationship that you want to pull into this query.